Other Career Resources at Columbia

 The following courses/ resources are not organized by OPA, but are open to postdocs:

-This semester-long graduate level course on CUMC covers topics such as strategies for designing experiments, utilizing proper controls, sample sizes, defining and reaching statistical significance, sound statistical approaches in research and data integrity.
-This course is already offered by the P&S graduate program and will be open to postdocs wishing to audit the course in Spring 2017, and is held each Spring.
+This semester-long graduate level course on CUIMC covers topics such as strategies for designing experiments, utilizing proper controls, sample sizes, defining and reaching statistical significance, sound statistical approaches in research and data integrity.
+This course, held each Spring, is already offered by the P&S graduate program and will be open to postdocs wishing to audit the course.

 Columbia Technology Ventures facilitate the translation of academic research into practical applications and support research, education and teaching at Columbia by generating funding for the University and facilitating partnerships with industry where appropriate.
 They also educate and serve as a resource for the Columbia community on matters relating to entrepreneurship, intellectual property, and technology commercialization.
 Events hosted by CTV are open to the Columbia community http://www.techventures.columbia.edu/